MicrosoftDocs/learn/learn-pr/windows/get-started-with-visual-studio-for-windows10-app-dev/includes/4-advanced-features.md

 ### Using Git on a daily basis

 Every developer knows that tracking changes in projects can be difficult.
-What if you try something out, realize it was a mistake, and need to revert to a previous version?
+What if you try out something, realize it was a mistake, and need to revert to a previous version?
 What if you're working with a friend and you both make changes to the same files?
 These are the kinds of issues Git was designed to address.